-In addition to collecting engagement data from the \verb|/2/tweets| end-point, we also used the full-archive search (\verb|/2/tweets/search/all|), recent search (\verb|/2/tweets/search/recent|), as well as the follow graph (\verb|/2/users/:id/followers| and \verb|/2/users/:id/following|) end-points.
-These endpoints provided information concerning which accounts had publicly reposted and replied to posts that received community notes, which allowed us both to calculate exact values of reposts and replies at any given time as well as to construct repost cascades.
-Because these counts were exact, we used them as our default repost and reply count metrics, falling back to the repost and reply counts returned by the \verb|/2/tweets| endpoint when necessary.
+In addition to collecting data through the \url{/2/tweets} endpoint, we also used the full-archive (\url{/2/tweets/search/all}), recent search (\url{/2/tweets/search/recent}), and the follow graph (\url{/2/users/:id/followers} and \url{/2/users/:id/following}) endpoints.
+These endpoints provide information on which accounts publicly reposted or replied to posts that received community notes, allowing us both to calculate the exact number of reposts and replies at any given time since the posts’ creation and to construct the repost cascades.
+Since these counts were exact, we used them as our default repost and reply count metrics, falling back on the repost and reply counts returned by the \url{/2/tweets} endpoint when they were unavailable.